-Perfect for couples, friends, small or big families, with or without pets, big or small groups - there definitely is something for everyone here with Owner Direct.
-All the rentals have spacious bedrooms with cozy beddings and enough storage for your personal stuff, clean bathrooms, and laundry facilities, fully equipped kitchen with dining space and/or breakfast bar, a living room for relaxing or enjoying a movie by yourself or with everyone.
+Perfect for couples, friends, small or big families, with or without pets, big or small groups - there definitely is lodging for everyone here with Owner Direct.
+All the vacation rentals have spacious bedrooms with cozy beddings and enough storage for your personal stuff, clean bathrooms, and laundry facilities, fully equipped kitchen with dining space and/or breakfast bar, a living room for relaxing or enjoying a movie by yourself or with everyone.

 Have an adventure in Banff National Park where you’ll see the stunning cerulean Lake Louise, and the striking peaks and shimmering glaciers of the Icefields Parkway.
 Get soaked under Niagara Falls or gaze down on Toronto from the CN Tower’s glass floors which are 1,122 ft.
 Say ‘bonjour!’ to Montreal for its romantic yet cutting-edge French flair.
 Visit Vancouver - explore the gorgeous west coast city; ski or hike Grouse Mountain; cross the Capilano Suspension Bridge; bike or blade around the Stanley Park or hit Chinatown.

 See the whales off the Bay of Fundy or drive the Cabot Trail, one of the world’s most scenic drives.
 Learn the history of Quebec City or whistle down the side of Whistler, the place to ski or snowboard.
 Witness the Northern Lights or experience the tundra of Baffin Island, Canada’s largest island.
 Visit a UNESCO World Heritage site - Kluane National Park and Reserve or sunbath on Prince Edward Island’s glorious beaches.
 Roam the prairie provinces or spot an iceberg off the Twillingate Islands.